Published: Tammy 15 January 1983 – 16 April 1983

 At the hospital, the doctor says the people will recover, but it was close.
 Jenny wants to put E.T.
 Estate behind her, so she hopes the council will demolish what’s left of it and put them elsewhere.

 E.T.
-Estate was Guy Peeters’ one and only serial for Tammy (The Human Zoo reprint during the merger is not counted as it came from Jinty).
+Estate was Guy Peeters’ one and only serial for Tammy (not counting The Human Zoo reprint during the merger, which came from Jinty).
 It was one of my biggest favourites, and it must have been very popular as one reader wrote in to say she liked it so much she cut the pages out and pasted them on cardboard.

 This was the only story in Tammy to use the alien invasion theme.
 Jinty never used it, despite her strong emphasis on science fiction.
 The setup for this particular invasion is very well thought out.
 In many alien invasion stories in girls’ comics, the aliens just invade for no apparent reason or are driven by power.
 But here the aliens’ motive is straightforward, credible and realistic: They are doing it to survive.
 They need the life energy of other life forms in order to keep themselves alive and fed because that is how they have evolved.
 For this reason they invade ‘suitable’ planets and strip them of their life forms in order to feed.
 In other words, they are a form of intergalactic parasite.